Not the Whole Story

 $24.99 Paper, 176 pp.

-Not the Whole Story is a compilation of seventeen stories narrated by single mothers in their own way and about their own lives.
+Not the Whole Story is a compilation of sixteen stories narrated by single mothers in their own way and about their own lives.
 Each story is unique, but the same issues appear again and again.
 Abuse, parenting as single mothers, challenges in the labour market, mental health and addictions issues, a scarcity of quality childcare, immigration and status vulnerability, struggles with custody, and poverty—these factors, combined with a lack of support, contribute to their continued struggles.

 The themes that recur across stories illustrate that the issues the women face are not just about individual struggle; they demonstrate that major issues in Canada’s social system have been neglected in public policy.
 In order for these issues to be addressed we need to challenge the flawed public policies and the negative discourse that continue to marginalize single mothers—in terms of the opportunities in their own lives and in terms of how they are understood by other Canadians.